5 Things You Didn't Know About Private Investigators

 Kate Dixon

-Kate Dixon is a web content manager at UW Continuum College, where she’s proud to support innovation, excellence and access to world-class public education.
+Kate Dixon is a content and communications manager at UW Continuum College, where she’s proud to support innovation, excellence and access to world-class public education.
 An alumna of the University of Wisconsin-Madison, Kate earned her bachelor’s degree in journalism and master’s degree in strategic communications.

 Kate enjoys showcasing diverse stories of learning momentum, student success and the power of education to inspire positive change and brighter communities.